Centers & Services

 Treatment policy and specialties

 A treatment strategy for each patient is determined in a comprehensive manner after extensive discussion by a group of specialists in the pertinent field, with the patient’s wishes taken into consideration.
-We specialize in spinal surgeries (atlantoaxial fixation, deformity correction, etc.) and artificial joint replacement using a navigation system, microsurgery, arthroscopic surgery, spinal endoscopy, and radical resection and chemotherapy for malignant osteochondroma.
+Our expertise lies in complex spinal surgeries and joint replacement using a navigation system, microsurgery, arthroscopic surgery, spinal endoscopy, as well as radical resection and chemotherapy for malignant bone and soft tissue tumors.

 Specialties/Target diseases